Chaitanya2308/Guvi-Zen-Class/README.md

 # Guvi-Zen-Class
-The tasks given for the pre bootcamp are solved
+The tasks given for the pre bootcamp are being solved here